Are you troubled with painful, itchy leg veins or simply fed up with their unsightly appearance?

 - Consider compression stockings after medical advice

-Whilst these activities may help some patients and ease their condition, symptomatic varicose veins tend to get worse with time.
-Possible complications with this type of veins include inflammation (thrombophlebitis), swelling, skin discolouration and bleeding.
+Whilst these activities may help some patients and ease their condition, varicose veins will not go away without treatment and symptomatic varicose veins tend to get worse with time.
+Possible complications can include inflammation (thrombophlebitis), swelling, skin discolouration and bleeding.

-It has been proven that earlier treatment of symptomatic varicose veins produces a better clinical outcome and cosmetic result.
-At Kingsbridge Private Hospital our Vascular Surgeons offer the following treatment options:
+It has been proven that earlier treatment of symptomatic varicose veins produces a better clinical outcome and cosmetic results.

 There are a number of modern techniques used to treat varicose veins.
 This involves the closure of the veins using injected foam or applied heat energy through a small skin incision.
 These techniques have the advantage in that they can be carried out under local anaesthetic and rarely require overnight stay.
 Most patients will be able to walk immediately afterwards and can resume normal activities in 1 to 2 days.